Michele1996/FRAGG-Map/README.md

 # FRAGG-Map
-This repository will contain the code for FRAGG-MAP occupancy grid Once we get an acceptance for the relative paper the code will be made available in this repository.
+This repository will contain the code for FRAGG-MAP occupancy grid.

+Once we get an acceptance for the relative paper the code will be made available in this repository.

 ### Stay Updated